How To Make Your WordPress Website Secure in 2025?

 Below I have covered seven important steps to secure a website from crash, bug or external threats.

-1. Update WordPress Regularly
+2. Update WordPress Regularly

-2. Use Compatible Plugins
+3. Use Compatible Plugins

 Plugins allow us to customize and enhance the functionality of a WordPress website.
 However, make sure that you install plugins that are compatible with the latest WordPress version.

+Don't use plugins that are not compatible with the latest WordPress version.
+Hackers are often on the lookout for such an opportunity.
 If a site uses a plugin that has not been updated for a long time, hackers may use it to hack your site.

 See the example below.